 Ready to Restore Your Peace of Mind?

 Many people believe that if they just get quiet and close their eyes, they are meditating; however, their bodies may be still, but their minds are all over the place.
 This is when many Christians give up and miss out on the benefits of this transformative practice.
-If you are ready to restore your peace of mind, join my Christian Meditation Mini-Course for more FREE resources!
+If you are ready to restore your peace of mind, check out these two resources to get you started!